techreturners/js_coding_exercises/README.md

 `capitalize("") --> ""`

+👉 Try adding extra tests to cover possibilities that the existing tests miss!

 ### 🧹 Linting

-To help you write "clean", tidy code, we've included Linting with [EsLint](https://eslint.org/) in this repository.
+To help you write "clean", tidy code, we've included Linting with [Eslint](https://eslint.org/) in this repository.

-EsLint will tell you when you have incorrectly formatted your code, or when it suspects an error such as an undefined variable.
+Eslint will tell you when it suspects an error such as an undefined variable, or other common problems.

 This is hugely beneficial, as it alerts you to many errors before you even run your code!
 It also helps you write code that will be easy for you and other developers to read in the future.

 It is configured with a set of standard rules, which can be viewed [here](https://eslint.org/docs/rules/).

-For reporting as-you-type, install and enable the EsLint extension for VSCode (click the square symbol on the left hand bar for extensions).
+For reporting as-you-type, install and enable the eslint extension for VSCode (click the square symbol on the left hand bar for extensions).

 To check all linting errors, run: